Top 10 Effect Damage Spells/Traps in Yu-Gi-Oh

 2. Chain Strike

-There's a reason several burn damage decks are called Chain Strike builds.
-This quick-play spell smashes your rival for 400 damage times the chain link number Strike occupies; chain it immediately after other effects to get the most bang for your buck.
+There's a reason several burn-damage decks are called Chain Strike builds.
+This quick-play spell smashes your rival for 400 damage times the chain-link number Strike occupies; chain it immediately after other effects to get the most bang for your buck.

 While you can't activate it if the current chain includes multiple cards or effects with the same name, a technicality lets you string two Chain Strikes together.
 At the second's activation, there will only be one in that chain, letting both your spells successfully resolve.
 Currently semi-limited, you can only include two copies in your deck, so strive to combo them and land thousands of damage at once.

-The ban status of this card have often shifted, but as of this writing, it's completely unrestricted in TCG deck usage.
+The ban status of this card has often shifted, but as of this writing, it's completely unrestricted in TCG deck usage.
 Another rare entry that compliments non-effect decks well, Ceasefire first changes face-down defense position monsters to face-up defense position, but doesn't activate their flip effects, a great way to reveal your opponent's set creatures without fear of repercussions.

 Even better, Ceasefire then smashes your opponent for 500 damage times the number of effect monsters on both sides of the field.
 Effect monsters are far more common than normal monsters, meaning it's easy to inflict thousands upon thousands of damage with this single trap, peaking at a whopping maximum of 6000 life points!

 Formidable in both devoted effect damage decks and regular monster builds.
 Ceasefire is a versatile trap I've used in several builds; fortunately, it's surprisingly cheap, costing less than two dollars!

 If you're searching for a different type of game than the usual monster vs monster battles, try a more laid-back effect strategy that stalls while it chips away at opposing life.
 Because effect damage isn't commonly seen, most players don't incorporate protection against it, leaving them vulnerable to your indirect arsenal.